-Never turn the battery select switch to the "off" position with the engine running or the charging system could be damaged.
+Never turn the battery select switch to the "off" position with the engine running as this could damage the charging system.

-BILGE PUMP/FLOAT SWITCH
+BILGE PUMPS/FLOAT SWITCHES

 Your boat is equipped with automatic float switches on the bilge pumps.
 This will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
 The switches are wired directly to the batteries via breakers in the battery select switch box and should be inspected frequently to ensure proper operation.
-The float switches function independently of the battery select switches and can activate the bilge pumps with the battery select switches in the "off" position.
+The float switches function independently of the battery select switches and can activate the bilge pumps with the battery select switches in the off position.
 The pumps are equipped with switches at the helm.
-When the helm switches are in the "manual" position, the pumps will run continuously.
-The pump should not be left in the manual mode unless someone is monitoring the system and can turn the pump off when the bilge is dry.
+When a helm switch is in the on position the pump will run continuously.
+A pump should not be left on unless someone is monitoring the system and can turn the pump off when the bilge is dry.